uhi22/foccci/README.md

 ![image](doc/foccci_v4_2023-09-10_3DView.jpg)
 - Prepared for assembling by JLCPCB
 - No 1206 size components anymore.
 Means: 0805 is the new default size now.
-- Test result summary: PCBs not ordered yet.
+- Test result summary: PCBs ordered on 25/10/23.
 No testing done yet.

 ## V4.1 2023-10-25